Mahmoudz/Porto/README.md

 Views contain the HTML served by your application.

-Their main goal is to separate the application logic from the presentation logic. *(They are the V in MVC)*.
+Their main goal is to separate the application logic from the presentation logic.
+(They are the V in MVC).

+Views receive data from the Controller and use it to generate the HTML that will be sent to the client's browser.
+Views can also include template files that define the structure and layout of the HTML, making it easier to maintain consistency across multiple pages.

 #### Principles:
-- Views can only be used from the Web Controllers.
+- Views should only be used from the Web Controllers.
-- Views SHOULD be separated into multiple files and folders based on what they display.
+- Views should be separated into multiple files and folders based on what they display.
-- A single Container MAY contain multiple Views files.
+- A single Container may contain multiple View files.
+- Views SHOULD NOT contain any business logic or data manipulation.
+They are only responsible for presentation.

 ***

 </Details>